esdg/GodotSceneManager/README.md

 ## FAQ

 **Q: Which Godot versions are supported?**
-A: Godot 4.3 and 4.4.
+A: Godot 4.5.

 **Q: Can I use custom transition effects?**
-A: Yes, add your scripts to the `Transitions` folder.
+A: Yes, add your scenes to the `Transitions` folder.

 **Q: Does this plugin support nested scenes?**
 A: Yes, you can manage transitions between nested scenes and nodes.